Pyramid-Systems-Inc/Myriad-Mind/doc/ARCHITECTURE.md

 The Myriad architecture is a multi-tiered, decentralized system of microservices.
 The data flows through a series of specialized processors, activating concept agents as needed.

+The architecture is designed to mimic the hierarchical and specialized structure of a biological brain.
+At the highest level, the system is organized into **Cognitive Regions**—broad domains of knowledge like "Technology" or "Science."
+Each region contains a network of specialized agents.

+When a query is received, the `Orchestrator`, guided by the `Enhanced Graph Intelligence` layer, first performs **Region Routing** to identify the most relevant cognitive region.
+It then performs a more detailed **Agent Selection** process *within* that region, significantly reducing the search space and improving efficiency.
+This two-step discovery process is analogous to the brain activating a specific cortical area to handle a task.

+### Process Flow Diagram

+The following diagram illustrates the complete process flow, from query ingestion to agent discovery and neurogenesis.

 ```mermaid
 graph TB
     subgraph "User Interface Layer"